(Section 18.6.3 of EN6)

-Warehouse data is often characterized by having a large number of columns, perhaps describing large numbers of different products.
+Warehouse data is often (though not always) characterized by having a large number of columns, perhaps describing large numbers of different products.
 This means that rows are very long.
 In some cases, a single row can straddle multiple (traditional-sied) disk blocks.
 If we are interested in only a small number of columns, as is often the case, then the I/O overhead to access those columns by reading in entire rows can be prohibitive.

 Another frequent feature of warehouse data is that many columns may be sparse; that is, contain a majority of null values.

 A typical data-warehouse query involves a star schema: one very large fact table, with multiple independent joins to so-called dimension tables.
 The fact table, for example, might contain fields for customer_id, store_id and part_num; the satellite tables would be used to provide further information on these fields.
 A wide-row fact table might contain a large number (many hundreds!) of columns for part_nums from different departments.

 In a column-store database, each column (or sometimes small(ish) groups of columns, called column families) is stored separately.
 Typically each column file is stored as a set of pairs ⟨primary_key,column_value⟩; the key may also simply be a row number that is not stored directly.
 To reassemble an entire row means looking up the key in a large number of column files, but the point of a column-store organization is that this is likely seldom done.
 If only a few columns are needed, access can speed up over that of a row-store organization by a factor of ten or more, almost entirely due to the reduced I/O. The column organization can also simply eliminate space for null entries in columns.